Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12.
 More directories : A script that creates a directory called my_dir with permissions 751 in the working directory.

+Task 13.A script that changes the group owner to school for the file hello